molgenis/molgenis-ops-helm/molgenis-nexus/README.md

 - 1 MOLGENIS-httpd container (to proxy the registry and docker to one domain)

 ## Backup restore
+There are two steps in restoring the NEXUS.

+- Database
+- Blobstore

+### Restore the database
 Go to the commandline:

 ```bash